lihbr/utils-nuxt/docs/content/en/modules/statistics.md

 version: 0.1
 fullscreen: false
 features:
-  - "Know how many pages per second you are generated"
+  - "Know how many pages per second you are generating"
 ---

 `@lihbr/utils-nuxt.statistics` provides some (not much) statistics when using Nuxt.js